krzysk1/bgear/README.md

 # bgear
 Extra 300S (BGE Air Race) for Aerofly FS4

+**THE MODEL HAS NO DETAILED COCKPIT AND NO DEVELOPMENT IS PLANNED NOW**

 The Extra Flugzeugbau EA300 is a two-seat aerobatic monoplane capable of Unlimited category competition.

 This is free add-on for Aerofly FS4 created by Krzysztof Kaniewski with the Aerofly FS4 SDK.